 2312.1 Mounting of dispensers.
 Existing motor fuel dispensing facilities shall have the dispensing devices, except those installed on top of a protected above-ground tank that qualifies as vehicle-impact resistant, protected against physical damage in accordance with Section 312 of the International Fire Code.
 Dispensing devices shall be securely fastened to their mounting surface in accordance with the dispenser manufacturer's instructions.
-Dispensing devices installed indoors shall be located in an approved position where they cannot be struck by an out-of-control vehicle descending a ramp or other slope.
+Dispensing devices installed indoors shall be located in an approved position where they cannot be struck by an out-of-control vehicle.